rla/feeds/README.md

 [KnockoutJS](http://knockoutjs.com/) framework.
 It uses two additional small libs for routing and XHR handling.
 SQLite is used as database on the server side.

+Since 01-07-2017 the user interface has been rewritten in React.
+There is no difference in functionality, however.

 My live app is running at [http://feeds.rlaanemets.com/](http://feeds.rlaanemets.com/).

 ## Installing

- 1. First install dependencies using `npm install`.
+ 1. First install dependencies using `npm install --production`.
  2. Then create database using `make db.sqlite`.
  3. Then copy `config.example.json` to `config.json`.
- 4. Run app with `node app.js`.
+ 4. Run app with `NODE_ENV=production node app.js`.

 ## Importing feed addresses